VrUsHiN/-E2E-Secure-Private-Messenger/README.md

 # End-to-End (Encrypted) Secure Private Messenger

-It's a completely end to end encrypted system for messaging within the users of the application.
+It's a completely end to end encrypted messaging app made using Flutter & Firebase, so that users can talk with each other in a utmost private manner.

 ## Functional Architecture